 Shneiderman, Sara Beth.
 2009.
 “Rituals of Ethnicity: Migration, Mixture, and the Making of Thangmi Identity across Himalayan Borders.”
 PhD diss., Cornell University.

 Simpson, Audra.
 2014.
-Mohawk Interruptus.
+Mohawk Interruptus: Political Life Across the Borders of Settler States.
 Duke University Press.

 Yeh, Emily T. 2007.
 “Tibetan Indigeneity: Translations, Resemblances, and Uptake.”
 Indigenous Experience Today 2:69.